 After an injury or surgery, your body will often need time to recover.
 That doesn’t just mean rest and relaxation — it also means getting back into your old activities.
 For some, that might take a little bit of extra planning.
 Ankle and foot injuries can be especially difficult for people to accept because they’re so visible.
 Your ankle and foot aren’t just their most visible parts, either; they’re also the weakest in that part of your body and are at risk of re-injuring it easily if you do something with too much force or momentum.
 To get back into the swing of things after a serious injury or surgery to your ankle or foot, check the course below:

-According to the US National center for Health Statistics, more than 11 million physician visits were made for foot, toe, and ankle problems in 2003.
-Of those, 2 million visits were for ankle sprains/strains and 800,000 were as a result of ankle fractures.
-The ankle and foot are a common areas injured during daily activities, work, and sport.
-During this four hour course, key structures, assessment, and exercise techniques will be discussed, covering the most effective ways to design an exercise program for clients recovering from inversion sprain, eversion sprain, Achilles tendonitis, high ankle sprain or ankle fracture.
+The ankle and foot are common areas injured during daily activities, work, and sport.
+According to US National Center for Health Statistics, more than 11 million physician visits for foot, toe, and ankle problems in 2003.
+Of those, 2 million visits were for ankle sprains/strains due to ankle fractures.
+This four-hour course will discuss critical structures, assessment, and exercise techniques, covering the most effective ways to design an exercise program for clients recovering from inversion sprain, eversion sprain, Achilles tendonitis, and high ankle sprain or ankle fracture.

 - Identify the key structures involved in the ankle and foot